Polymer Clay Project

 How To Make Coordinating Leaf Canes:

-Though all my canes are different, the match and look great together.
+Though all my canes are different, they match and look great together.
 Here’s why: I used one color for the center veins and for the outside on each cane.
 This will help your leaf canes naturally look like they match, especially if you’re making sinner blended canes.
 Don’t know how to make leaf canes?
 CLICK HERE for several tutorials & projects using leaf canes.

 - Already made (and rested) Leaf Canes